Mbugus2008/Rental/README.md

 ## Technology stack

 - [ASP.NET Core MVC 8](https://learn.microsoft.com/aspnet/core) for the web application and Razor UI.
-- [Entity Framework Core](https://learn.microsoft.com/ef/core) with the SQLite provider for data access.
+- [Entity Framework Core](https://learn.microsoft.com/ef/core) with the SQL Server provider for data access.
 - Bootstrap 5 for layout and styling with a small amount of custom CSS.

 ## Getting started